Dental Hygienist Career Overview

 Documentation

-Dental hygienists tend to serve as a point of contact between patients and dentists.
-For example, after screening and medical history checks, dental hygienists report to the dentist.
+Dental hygienists serve as a point of contact between patients and dentists.
+For example, dental hygienists report to the dentist after screening and medical history checks.

-And after reviewing areas of concern with the doctor, they begin the task of documenting all the major aspects of the patient’s condition and the treatment applied.
-The documentation and record maintenance role of a dental hygienist is almost as important as the actual procedures as it ensures that nothing is lost and no mistake occurs as a result.
+After reviewing areas of concern with the doctor, they begin documenting all the significant aspects of the patient’s condition and the treatment applied.
+A dental hygienist’s documentation and record maintenance role is as vital as the actual procedures as it ensures that everything is recovered and no mistake occurs.

 Dental Hygienist Skills

-Dental hygienists also carry out additional tasks ranging from teaching patients how to improve and maintain good dental health on their own to promoting good mental habits in the community.
+Dental hygienists also carry out additional tasks ranging from teaching patients how to independently improve and maintain good dental health to promoting good mental habits in the community.

-Dental hygienists may also pay occasional visits to schools to teach young children about important dental health habits and techniques to maintain strong, healthy teeth.
+Dental hygienists occasionally visit schools to teach young children about critical dental health habits and techniques to maintain strong, healthy teeth.

 Why Pursue a Career in Dental Hygiene